Sharuk2205/ANN_Classifiction_Churn_Model/README.md

 The customer is not likely to churn.
 ```

----

 ## 📝 Notes

 - Ensure encoders and scaler are used **in the same order** as in training.
 - All `.pkl` and `.h5` files must be present in the working directory for the app to work.

----

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).

----

-## 🙋‍♀️ Questions or Suggestions?

-Feel free to open an issue or submit a pull request!